olidacombe/dotfiles/README.md

 ## TODO

 + 4x4x4 nav stack reversal (have right-most key always reference the "right-most" entry)
-+ fidget git commands trigger update on finish of any fugitive buffers which may be open
 + [Pandoc-Emojis-Filter?](https://github.com/masbicudo/Pandoc-Emojis-Filter)
 + [quarto](https://quarto.org/)
 + a `<leader>r` to run a script within markdown bash code block